Ellison Bay, Wisconsin: History

 A Native American name for the bay was Joe-Sahbe Bay, after a son of the Potowatomi Chief Neatoshing, who was also known as Mishicott.
 Joe-Sahbe means "Feather of the rolling cloud".

 The community was founded in 1872 by John Eliasen, a Danish immigrant.
 Lumber and fishing were important businesses in the 19th century, replaced by fruit growing in the early 20th century, and today tourism is the main business.

 Education

 Gibraltar Area Schools serves the community.
 Gibraltar Elementary School and Gibraltar Secondary School are the two schools.

 Demographics

 Attractions

 Important attractions include The Clearing, a private center for adult education that was originally established by Jens Jensen, a prominent landscape architect.
 It is listed on the National Register of Historic Places.
 Other attractions include the Mink River four miles south, Turtle Ridge Gallery, a cooking school, former Church turned Asian art gallery turned coffee shop, and pottery studios.
-Local restaurants in Ellison Bay are the Viking Grill, home to one of Door County's oldest fish boils, and the Wickman House, a restaurant featuring local produce.